-What is the difference between the Sandcruiser and MobiChair beach wheelchairs?
+What is the difference between the Sandcruiser, Sandpiper and MobiChair beach wheelchairs?

-The Sandcruiser beach wheelchair is designed to get you to the waters edge.
+The Sandcruiser (adult) and Sandpiper (child) beach wheelchairs are designed to get you to the waters edge.
 You can enter shallow water but only up to the centre of the rear wheels – so you will definitely be able to dip your toes in the sea.
 The MobiChair has floats built into its arm rests allowing users to enter deeper water (up to waist height of support person) and experience floating in the sea.

 Do I need to bring additional support?